 This is even more specific and should be a unique value for your marketing initiatives, typically used across platforms when driving traffic from various sources.

-With consumer privacy regulation on the rise and changes to cookies and email open data, UTMs exist as an alternative system to capture data from your website visitors and connect the pieces between your marketing efforts and prospective customer activity.
-Manual work is still involved, but having the data ready to go when it’s time to adopt, analyze, and adapt a marketing strategy will make all the difference for your team.
+With consumer privacy regulation on the rise and changes to cookies and email open data, UTMs are an alternative system to capture data from your website visitors and connect the pieces between your marketing efforts and prospective customer activity.
+Manual work is still involved, but having the data ready when it’s time to adopt, analyze, and adapt a marketing strategy will make all the difference for your team.

-What else does a junior digital marketer need to know?
-We’ve put together an easy-to-use UTM builder template to help you get started creating and reporting on UTMs.
+We’ve put together an easy-to-use UTM builder template to help you start creating and reporting on UTMs.

 Share this Post